12.9 Parallel Observing with STIS

 The second Servicing Mission installed solid-state data recorders on HST.
 The volume capacity of these recorders is roughly ten times that of the mechanical tape recorders in use for Cycles 1 through 6.
 Coupled with changes to the ground system and the flight software of the second-generation instruments designed to fully exploit this capability, this translates into a greatly increased capability for parallel observing.

 STIS can be used to observe simultaneously with ACS, COS, WFC3, or FGS.
 Figure 3.2 shows the HST field of view following the installation of COS and WFC3 during the HST Servicing Mission 4.
 STIS, ACS, COS, and WFC3 are shown, with their fields of view drawn to scale, in their relative focal plane positions.
-The three STIS cameras share a common field of view; only one can be used at a time.
+Because three STIS detectors share a common field of view, only one can be used at a time.

-The policy for proposing for parallel observations and technical advice on parallel observing are provided in the Call for Proposals/Phase II Proposal Instructions.
-We remind you that there are two types of parallel observations:
+The policy for proposing for parallel observations and technical advice on parallel observing are provided in the Call for Proposals/HST Observation Types.
+There are two types of parallel observations:

-• Coordinated parallels, in which you explicitly link the taking of exposures in parallel to your own prime scientific exposures.
+• Coordinated parallels, in which the parallel exposures are defined in the same program as the prime scientific exposures.

-• Pure parallels, in which exposures are taken in parallel with other observers' prime exposures.
-For Cycle 31 only pure parallel proposals using WFC3 or ACS CCDs will be considered by the TAC.
-See the HST Call for Proposals for more details.
+• Pure parallels, in which exposures are taken in parallel with another programs' prime exposures.
+For Cycle 33, STIS may not be used in any mode for pure parallel observations.
+See HST Observation Types for more details.

 12.9.1 Coordinated Parallels: Using STIS in Parallel with Other Instruments